NEONScience/NEON-Data-Skills/tutorials/Python/remote-sensing/hyperspectral-data/Plot_Spectral_Signature_Flightlines_py.md

 * Plot the spectral signature of a single pixel
 * Remove bad band windows from a spectra
 * Use a widget to interactively look at spectra of various pixels
-* Calculate the mean spectra over a multiple pixels
+* Calculate the mean spectra over multiple pixels

 ### Install Python Packages